hcrest/sh2-ftdi-hal/README.md

 cmake CMakeLists.txt
 ```

+For Windows, open the generated solution (sh2_ftdi_logger.sln) in the Visual Studio to build the application.

-Run MAKE to compile and build the application
+For Linux, run MAKE to compile and build the application.
 ```
 make -f Makefile
 ```